India Keeps Controversial Crypto Tax Rules Unchanged, Finance Minister's Budget Speech

 - On Tuesday she revealed a full budget for 2024-2025.

 India's Finance Minister Nirmala Sitharaman kept crypto tax rules unchanged in her address announcing the nation's budget for 2024-2025 on Tuesday.
+This was expected, as CoinDesk reported on Monday.

 The primary demand from India's crypto industry was to reduce the controversial tax-deducted-at-source (TDS) policy on crypto transactions from 1% to 0.01%.
 It made its representations to government officials with evidence from several sources, including a think tank study that provided evidence to support a reduction in the TDS.

-Note: UPDATE (July 22, 07:54 UTC): Adds sentence on earlier CoinDesk reportage.
-Adds quote from industry policy body and details on the change in capital gains tax.
-UPDATE (July 22, 08:13 UTC): Adds details on angle tax and quote from Sumit Gupta.